w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 support: Developed with support from the <a href="https://www.w3.org/WAI/WCAGTA/">U.S. Access Board, WCAG TA Project</a>
 ---

 Captions enable people who are deaf or hard of hearing to follow media content, although they can be [beneficial to everyone](index.html#cc+ad_purpose).
-They always reflect dialog and narration, and are always written in the same language as the audio ([subtitles](subtitles.html), on the other hand, are a translation of the audio into another language).
+Captions are a text display of dialog and narration and are written in the same language as the audio ([subtitles](subtitles.html), on the other hand, are a translation of the audio into another language).
 They also contain **important non-speech information**, such as sound effects or speaker cues.

 There are three ways to present captions to viewers: